winesapOS/winesapOS/CONTRIBUTING.md

 cat /tmp/winesapos-build-repo/winesapos-build-repo_exit-code.txt
 ```

-Check to see what packages succeeded or failed to be built:
+Check to see what packages succeeded or failed to be built (search for "failed_builds=1" and higher):

 ```
-grep -P "PASSED|FAILED" /tmp/winesapos-build-repo_*.log
+less /tmp/winesapos-build-repo_*.log
 ```

 Those packages are then hosted on a Kubernetes cluster with the following requirements: